Guide to getting an associate degree in social work

 Social work is a profession of advocates, caregivers, first responders, and mentors.
 Social workers guide clients through life crises and difficulties with empathy, patience, and a plethora of resources learned through their education.

-An associate degree can appeal to students with a passion for social justice, but with other commitments deterring them from a full-time 4-year degree program.
-Offered online and in-person, in both synchronous and asynchronous formats, an associate degree in social work gives students the flexibility to learn the foundations of social work at their own pace.
+An associate degree can appeal to students with a passion for social justice, but have other commitments deterring them from a full-time 4-year degree program.
+Offered online and in person, in both synchronous and asynchronous formats, an associate degree in social work gives students the flexibility to learn the foundations of social work at their own pace.

-Social workers meet with clients in various face-to-face scenarios, like schools, clinics, hospitals, and even their own homes.
+Social workers meet with clients in various face-to-face scenarios, like schools, clinics, hospitals, and even their own home.
 Social workers connect best with clients during in-person meetings.
 Hence in-person learning opportunities are highly beneficial to social work students in terms of improving their interpersonal and communication skills.
 Yet, less than 10% of ASW programs are offered online which is half the market average for associate degree programs.

 However, remote and online working opportunities have increased in recent years.
 For example, therapists can connect to clients via secure online therapy systems.
 Social workers can use online resources to video chat and keep up with clients, and students can achieve a quality education online.
 The in-person internship and fieldwork experiences begin at the bachelor’s degree level, meaning students in the associate degree program can take a fully online course load without the risk of missing out on essential skills.